 Cooking at all ages

-Children are more likely to want food they have prepared.
-Below are some suggestions for cooking activities that might be appropriate for you kids.
+Children are more likely to want food they’ve prepared.
+Here are some ideas for cooking activities for kids of different ages.

 Age